adistrim/trivium/README.md

 # Trivium Modern Stream Cipher

 ### Theory:
-- Explain the theoretical foundations and working principles of the chosen cryptographic algorithm.
+- the theoretical foundations and working principles of the chosen cryptographic algorithm.
+[It's in the .doc file]

-### Python Implementation:
+### Implementation:

-- Implement the algorithm in Python, focusing on clean and efficient code.
+- Implementation of the algorithm in Rust, focusing on clean, efficient and well explained code.

 ### Applications and Mathematical Analysis:

 - Explore real-world applications and conduct mathematical and security analyses to evaluate the algorithm's effectiveness and vulnerabilities.
+[It's in the .doc file too]